dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

     * "hung-up" - a call or connection was made, but the party hung-up before any conversation occurred
     * "voicemail-no-message" - a call or connection was made, the voicemail system answered, but no message was left

-    Note: if a message was left with the voicemail system this is no longer an "incomplete" type dialog, it is a "recording" type and the conversation SHOULD be included in the Dialog Content
+    Note: if a message was left with the voicemail system this is no longer an "incomplete" type dialog, it is a "recording" type and the conversation SHOULD be included in the Dialog Content.

+### Dialog Transfer

+A dialog of type "transfer" documents the rolls of three parties and the relationship between 2 or three dialog segments.
+In a transfer operation, the roles of the three parties to a transfer are defined in [SIP-XFER] as:

+    * Transferee
+    * Transferor
+    * Transfer Target

+There are two or three calls in which the parties are connected:

+    * original call
+    * consultative call (optional as this call may not get created)
+    * target call

+To capture the above roles and dialog segments, the following parameters are defined and SHOULD be present in the "transfer" type dialog and MUST NOT be present in other dialog types.

+    * transferee: "UnsignedInt"

+    The value of the transferee parameter is the index into the parties Object array to the party that played the role of the Transferee.

+    * transferor: "UnsignedInt"

+    The value of the transferor parameter is the index into the parties Object array to the party that played the role of the Transferor.

+    * transfer-target: "UnsignedInt"

+    The value of the transfer-target parameter is the index into the parties Object array to the party that played the role of the Transfer Target.

+    * original: "UnsignedInt"

+    The value of the original parameter is the index into the dialogs Object array to the "recording" or "text" type dialog for the original dialog between the Transferee and the Transferor.

+    * consultation: "UnsignedInt" (optional)

+    The value of the consultation parameter is the index into the dialogs Object array to the "recording", "text" or "incomplete" type dialog for the consultative dialog between the Transferor and the Transfer Target.

+    * target-dialog: "UnsignedInt"

+    The value of the target-dialog parameter is the index into the dialogs Object array to the "recording", "text" or "incomplete" type dialog for the target dialog between the Transferee and the Transfer Target.

+    A "transfer" type dialog MUST NOT contain the parties, originator, mimetype, filename or Dialog Content parameters.

+The "transfer" type dialog only captures the roles, operations and events of the parties and the dialog setup.
+It does not capture the purpose or reason for the transfer as that is analysis to be captures in the analysis section of the Vcon after the conversation has occurred.

 ## Analysis Object